 Founded in 1996 as the Men of Color Health Awareness Project, The MOCHA Center has worked to educate Black and Latino men in Rochester and Buffalo about living a sex-positive life.
 Now in partnership with Trillium Health, it has turned into a community health center that offers both community and health in equal amounts–providing a safe place to network, socialize, and address any health issues you face.

 Since its inception in 2007, Frederick Douglass Family Initiatives has been advocating for a more equitable world on the issues of human trafficking and racism.
 Co-founded by Nettie Washington Douglass, her eldest son, Kenneth B. Morris, Jr., and Robert J. Benz, FDFI is headquartered in Rochester, NY–a place Frederick Douglass once called home.

 WOC Art Collaborative is a multi-generational collective of Black womxn & womxn of color creators in Rochester.
-They are host monthly book discussions and long table discussions.
+They host monthly book discussions and long table discussions.

 21st Century Arts is an ongoing initiative to disrupt racism in the arts and culture landscape in greater Rochester, NY.